Landry's Cycling Club, 1934.

-Over the years, with its various store locations, Landry’s Bicycles has been known as Landry’s Cycles, Landry Cycle Supply Company, Landry’s Cyclery, Landry’s Schwinn Cyclery, Landry’s Cycling and Fitness, and now Landry’s Bicycles.
-When Peter Henry purchased the Framingham shop from John Landry in 1977, Peter decided to keep Landry’s name on the business — in recognition of the family that stated the business in 1922.
+Over the years, with its various store locations, Landry’s Bicycles has been known as Landry’s Cycles, Landry Cycle Supply Company, Landry's Cycle Shop, Landry’s Cyclery, Landry’s Schwinn Cyclery, Landry’s Cycling and Fitness, and now Landry’s Bicycles.
+When the Henrys purchased the Downtown Framingham shop from John Landry in 1977, they decided to keep Landry’s name on the business — in recognition of the family that stated the business in 1922.

 Landry's store locations — past and present